 Simple affray is a Class 2 misdemeanor offense in North Carolina.
 If convicted, you could be sentenced to up to 30 days in jail and a $1,000 fine.
 If the injuries were more serious or the fight involved other factors, you may be charged with a more serious crime, such as domestic violence or assault with a deadly weapon.

-How Our Legal Team Can Help
+How Our Experienced Charlotte Criminal Defense Attorneys Can Help

 Have you been charged with simple affray in Charlotte?
 Our experienced criminal defense lawyers are here to aggressively defend you so that the charges are dismissed or reduced to a less serious offense.
 We may be able to develop a strong defense strategy even if you believe you are guilty.
 To discuss your situation and how we can assist you, call our office or fill out our convenient online form to schedule your free consultation today.